hitesh19426/ddinter-main/README.md

 ### Description

 This Next.js project website is designed to help users find the interaction between drugs by providing information about the medications they are taking.
-You can find the website link in About section of the github repo or just click [here](https://ddinter-main.vercel.app/)
+You can find the website link in About section of the github repo or just click [here](https://ddinter-main.vercel.app/).
+In order to fill the DB, I used python version of mongoDB client from which I read the data csvs, made dataframes and then uploaded the entries to mongoDB.

 ### Getting Started